 Are your breasts too big for running?

-Take breasts, for instance.
-They’re just masses of heavy, muscle-free tissue and subcutaneous fat that are only supported by some skin and a few ligaments.
+Breasts are masses of heavy, muscle-free tissue and subcutaneous fat that are only supported by some skin and a few ligaments.
 They have essentially no support yet like other parts of the body they have pain receptors.
 This is obviously bad news for women, especially for those who love running.
 And, unfortunately, breast pain induced by running is a lot more complicated than you’d think.
 Here are some facts about how breasts can affect running (and how far a decent pair of sports bra can go):

 Breast Pain Comes with Back Pains